ritikaa29/just_a_demo01/README.md

 # just_a_demo01
-This is my first repository
+This is my first repository.
+Author me